Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Utility functions for spectroscopy.
 1. Functions to simulate spectra for use in teaching or testing.
 2. Functions to process files created by 'LoggerPro' and 'SpectraSuite' software.

-LearnPCA — by Bryan A. Hanson, 10 months ago
+LearnPCA — by Bryan A. Hanson, a year ago

 Functions, Data Sets and Vignettes to Aid in Learning Principal Components Analysis (PCA)